 The Board meets regularly on previously determined dates, and special meetings are scheduled when required.
-The Board held eight meetings in 2018.
-During 2018, each of the directors attended at least 75% of the total number of meetings of the Board and each committee of which he or she was a member, except for Mr. Nuti.
+The Board held seven meetings in 2019.
+During 2019, each of the incumbent directors attended at least 75% of the total number of meetings of the Board and each committee of which he or she was a member.
 As indicated above under "Corporate Governance Guidelines-Annual Meeting Attendance," our directors are also expected to attend each annual meeting of stockholders absent exceptional reasons.